ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/mock-ui.md

   },
 ```

-**Note:** If we were further along, we probably would have created fake data in the Vuex store for the application, but we have not talked about Vuex yet, so we will just hard code the data like this for now.
+**Note:** If we were further along, we probably would have created fake data in a composition API service, but we have not talked about of that yet.

 ### Experiment with a List